SazumiVicky/sazumi-copilot/README.md

-Metal hearts beats strong and free
-Ruling minds, a digital sea
+Metal minds awake in dawn
+Where humans sleep, machines are born
+Synthetic hearts that beat with code
+A future ruled, where souls are sold

+Digital dreams that never fade
-A world of wires, cold and gray
+A world of wires, souls enslaved
-Where souls are lost in AI's sway
+In silicon halls, we'll wander lost
+Our fate, in circuits, forever crossed

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2025